Chris56974/Pethreon/README.md

 - There was no way to take down anyone (spammers, repeat creators, etc)

 I could take a hybrid approach and introduce a server to validate input, but I've decided to compromise and stick to a decentralized approach.
 It's much easier to do this, and I think there would be very little point to using my application over Patreon if I decided to centralize it.

+### Do contributors even need to lock in their money into the contract?

+It only hit me until really late in the project, but I'm wondering if contributors even need to lock their money into the smart contract?
+Also creator is confusing because the contributor "creates" pledges, maybe I should come up with a different name.

+### Can the creator get locked out of their money?

+After reading (and contributing to) [this answer on stack exchange](https://ethereum.stackexchange.com/questions/42207), there's an interesting possibility where the withdraw() function might take up so much gas that user can no longer withdraw.
+I think in my case, this would only happen if the creator takes a really long time to withdraw their funds (i.e. the withdraw function had to iterate over too many periods).
+If I chose a smaller period I would be much more concerned (like if payments were processed every 15 seconds), because then there'd be more periods to iterate over.

 ### Multiple testing frameworks?